Reolink - Be Prepared, Be Reolink

 An LED TV is just a type of television where the backlight is sourced using LEDs.
 Images we see on the screen are produced by the images formed by this backlight shining through an LCD panel.
 It depends on the LCD layer for controlling color and image quality.
 These make a great option if you’re looking for a less expensive TV, LED TVs are also thinner and less energy-hungry than older LCD TVs.

-LED vs QLED TV: Basic of QLED TV
+LED vs QLED: Basic of QLED TV

 What is QLED?